tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ![Stimulus Controller working](/images/install-stimulus-controller-working.png)

-However, our dashboard no longer works.
-We'll need to create a couple of replacements for the dropdown, the modal, nav, and our quick flash message.
-Let's get started!
+However, our dashboard no longer works as before.
+We'll need to create some replacements for the dropdown, the modal, nav, and our quick flash message.

 Let's start with the dropdown.
 We're going to use the [el-transition](https://github.com/mmccall10/el-transition) lib to animate our elements, so let's pin that: